J-VSuryaPrakash/J-VSuryaPrakash/README.md

 ### Hi there 👋

-- currently pursuing my Bachelor of Technology in Computer Science
+- Currently pursuing my Bachelor of Technology in Computer Science
 - Learning Data Structures and Algorithms.
 - Learning WebDevelopment